Grant Application Guidelines

 - On any public report of the granted research project, the Smith-Lemli-Opitz/RSH Foundation must be named as a source of funding, no matter if funding was partial or whole and a copy of the report must be sent to the Smith-Lemli-Opitz/RSH Foundation.

 The Smith-Lemli-Opitz/RSH Foundation reserves the right to publish some basic information about the research grant proposals such as: title, principal investigator, institution, amount requested and/or rewarded and the abstract summary.
 No trade secrets or confidential information identified as such will be made public.

 The Principal Investigator and the grantee Institution indemnify and hold harmless the Smith-Lemli-Opitz/RSH Foundation, its Board Members, Officers, agents, advisors and constituents from any claim judgment, award, damage, settlement, liability, negligence or malpractice arising from research related to the research grant.

 The agreement between parties is a funding agreement only.

-If you have any questions about the application process, please contact us at firstname.lastname@example.org or contact Michelle Gardner at 315-986-2708.
-Once an application has been submitted, do NOT contact us to find out status; we will notify you with a final decision.
+If you have any questions about the application process, please contact us at firstname.lastname@example.org or contact Gretchen Noah at 701-367-1976.
+Once an application has been submitted, we will notify you with a final decision.